Prostate Biopsy (TRUS or MRI-US fusion Method)

 Normally, the accuracy rate of detecting prostate cancer is 80%.
 This is because the standard 12-core biopsy template can still miss a small cancer.
-Therefore, if the PSA continues to rise over the years, a repeat biopsy may be needed as the cancer may initially be so small that it can be missed at the first sampling.
+Therefore, if the PSA continues to rise over the years, a repeat biopsy may be needed and it is recommended that the MRI-Ultrasound fusion method be used.

 MRI-Ultrasound Fusion Biopsy

-To improve the accuracy rate, the MRI image can be fused to the ultrasound image to target the suspicious area, especially if it is less than 1 cc size.
+To improve the accuracy rate, the MRI image can be fused to the TRUS image so as to target the suspicious area, especially if it is less than 1 cc size.
 This makes the biopsy more precise and reduce the number of samples that need to be taken.
 A special software program is required for this and the MRI scan has to be a recent one.
-It takes longer to do and costs more because of the added cost of the MRI and image fusion process.
-As the patient has to stay still throughout the whole process, it has to be done under intravenous sedation.
-The time taken is 30 to 45 mins.
+It takes longer to do and costs more because of the added cost of the equipment and image fusion process.
+As the patient has to stay still throughout the whole procedure, this has to be done under intravenous sedation.
+The time needed is 30 to 45 mins.

 - infection.
 This is more common in diabetics and if there is underlying prostate infection.
 With antibiotics, the risk of severe infection should be < 5%.
 The symptoms are burning pain during urination, bloody urine and high fever.
 If this happens, hospital admission for intravenous antibiotics is needed.

 - bloody urine.
 This usually clears by the 3rd day but if excessive, blood clots can form and block the bladder causing painful retention of urine.
 If this happens, catheterisation and washout of the clots is needed.